ehenry09/ehenry09.github.io/_posts/2018-12-04-a-gentle-introduction-to-docker.md

 We have successfully built our image.
 Now it's time to run our image, or keeping with the analogy, cook our pie.

 The command to launch our docker container is `docker run`.
-We specify the name of our iamge (`docker-demo`) along with the image tag `1.0` tag.
+We specify the name of our image (`docker-demo`) along with the image tag `1.0` tag.

 {% highlight bash %}
 docker run docker-demo:1.0